frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 This nun told me that when they sent the papers of the girls to be corrected in England, the nuns kept a carbon copy of the answers of the girls, in case the ship went down.
 Wow.
 Nothing was to stand in the way of the education of these girls.
-Wow.

 You hear an anecdote or two like that, and you realize, my goodness, these were some women, with incredible ideas.
 That\'s why Archbishop